SatyamCodeByOwn/Ecommerce/README.md

 # 🌟 7.
 Future Enhancements

+* 🤖 **AI-Powered Recommendations & Virtual Try-On** (An AI/ML feature allowing users to upload their photo and visualize how fashion products (e.g., clothing, accessories) would look on them, enhancing the shopping experience.)

+* 🕶️ **AR/VR Support for immersive shopping** (An Augmented/Virtual Reality feature that allows users to visualize products (like apparel or furniture) in their own space in real-time using their device's camera.)

+* 🔑 JWT Authentication for stateless sessions

 * 💳 Payment Gateway Integration (Stripe, Razorpay)

-* 🔑 JWT Authentication for stateless sessions

-* 🤖 AI-Powered Recommendations & Virtual Try-On

-* 🕶️ AR/VR Support for immersive shopping

 * 📊 Admin Dashboard (analytics, approvals, insights)